-Programmatic Criteria Materials Scoring Criteria Quality of the Lay Abstract • Lay Abstract form Poor = Extensively uses technical terms; is poorly written; is inaccurate; is not distinct from scientific abstract Acceptable = Intent of project is understandable; addresses all criteria on the form, particularly the public health outcomes of the project; is distinct from scientific abstract Maximum = Well written with a clear rationale; makes a compelling case for the project in lay terminology Addressing the needs of the underserved Critical Path and Focus on Underserved Populations form Poor = Project will not address an underserved population; no response to the criterion Acceptable = PI demonstrates an understanding of how the project may address the needs of the underserved; project will tangentially address the needs of an underserved population Maximum = Project is focused on addressing the needs of an underserved population; PI has identified barriers and discussed how the project is designed to overcome them
+Programmatic Criteria Materials Scoring Criteria Quality of the Lay Abstract • Lay Abstract form Poor = Extensively uses technical terms; is poorly written; is inaccurate; is not distinct from scientific abstract Acceptable = Intent of project is understandable; addresses all criteria on the form, particularly the public health outcomes of the project; is distinct from scientific abstract Maximum = Well written with a clear rationale; makes a compelling case for the project in lay terminology Addressing the needs of the underserved Critical Path and Focus on Underserved Populations form Poor = Project will not address an underserved population; no response to the criterion Acceptable = PI demonstrates an understanding of how the project may contribute to health equity; project will tangentially address the needs of a community that has been historically underserved by research and/or health systems Maximum = Project is focused on addressing the needs of a community that as been historically underserved by research and/or health systems; PI has identified barriers and discussed how the project is designed to overcome them

-Programmatic Criteria Materials and Forms Scoring Criteria Advocacy Involvement Advocacy Involvement form Letter of Commitment Poor = No evidence of advocacy involvement in application preparation; weak communication and engagement plan; inadequate advocate compensation Acceptable. = Evidence of advocacy involvement in application preparation; clear plans for engagement and communication in the project with defined advocate role; adequate advocate compensation Maximum = Creative approach to advocacy involvement; advocates fully integrated into research
+Programmatic Criteria Materials and Forms Scoring Criteria Advocacy Involvement Advocacy Involvement form Letter of Commitment Poor = No evidence of advocacy involvement in application preparation; weak communication and engagement plan; inadequate advocate compensation Acceptable. = Evidence of involvement in application preparation by a CA based advocate; clear plans for engagement and communication in the project with defined advocate role; adequate advocate compensation Maximum = Creative approach to advocacy involvement; advocates fully integrated into research.
+Advocates will provide a perspective that is historically underrepresented in breast cancer research.